Local Water Done Well: 2025

 In June, the Palmerston North City Council voted to partner with the Horowhenua and Rangitīkei District Councils to create a new regional water services entity.
 While the Whanganui and Ruapehu District Councils were invited to join, the two opted to form a separate water services entity.
 That same month, the Rotorua Lakes Council confirmed that it would continue with in-house water services until transitioning to a regional council-controlled organisation in July 2028, subject to a final decision by the Lakes Council in 2027.

 On 30 June, the Upper Hutt, Porirua, Lower Hutt, Wellington City Councils and the Greater Wellington Regional Council announced that the council-controlled organisation Wellington Water would be replaced by a new water services entity that would own and manage the various councils' water infrastructure.
 The new entity would generate its own income independent of council funding and manage its own debts.
 This new entity is expected to come into existence on 1 July 2026.

-On 8 July, the Selwyn District Council became the first district council in the country to establish a council-controlled organisation called Selwyn Water Limited for the purpose of managing its water and waste water infrastructure.
+On 8 July, the Selwyn District Council became the first district council in the country to establish a council-controlled organisation called Selwyn Water for the purpose of managing its water and waste water infrastructure.
 Selwyn Water was set up at a cost of NZ$2 million under the Government's Local Water Done Well programme.
 Mayor of Selwyn Sam Broughton along with Minister of Local Government Simon Watts and Member of Parliament for Selwyn Nicola Grigg attended the inaugural event at Pines Wastewater Treatment Plant.

 On 9 July, the Waitaki District Council voted by a majority to withdraw from the proposed Southern Water Done Well joint water services company in favour of managing its own water services.
 Mayor of Waitaki Gary Kircher and Cr Jim Hopkins were the only Waitaki councillors to support joining the joint council-control organisation.
 Other councils involved in the Southern Water Done Well included the Clutha, Central Otago and Gore District Councils.
 Public consultation across the four councils attracted 1,000 submissions; with 57.5% favouring maintaining in-house water services and 26.7% supporting the proposed joint CCO model.
 54% of Waitaki respondents favoured their district council managing its own water services.
 By 15 July, the Central Otago, Clutha and Gore District Councils had voted to proceed with the Southern Water Done Well water services programme.
 In late August 2025, Kircher claimed that the Waitaki District Council's decision to proceed with an alternative independent water plan would cause a 40 percent rise in rates.
 By contrast, the Waitaki Ratepayers and Residents Association chair Ray Henderson accepted that rate rises were inevitable but contended that a joint model would have created unnecessary administrative costs.